 Published Nov 13, 2024

-Updated July 3, 2025: We have updated the timeline below.
+Updated December 5, 2025: We have paused GA release for this feature.
 Thank you for your patience.

 Extend your sensitivity labels to specific or all subscriptions within Azure Storage, Azure SQL, Azure Cosmos DB, Azure Data Explorer, Azure Database for MySQL, Azure Database for PostgreSQL, Azure Databricks Unity Catalog, Azure SQL Managed Instance, Azure Synapse Analytics, Snowflake, Dataverse, and SQL Server via auto-labeling policy.
 Clearly define labeling conditions for data sources beyond M365 without fear of it interfering with existing M365 files configurations.